What Happens When Elderly Parents Run Out of Money?

 Reverse mortgages and home equity

-Reverse mortgages allow homeowners aged 62+ to convert home equity into cash without selling or making additional monthly payments.
-The only government-insured option is the Home Equity Conversion Mortgage (HECM) through FHA-approved lenders.
-Recipients can remain in their homes indefinitely as long as they maintain property taxes and homeowner’s insurance.
-The borrowable amount depends on the youngest borrower’s age, current interest rates, and property value.
+A reverse mortgage lets homeowners 62 or older convert home equity into cash without selling or making monthly payments.
+The Home Equity Conversion Mortgage (HECM), insured by the FHA, is the only government-backed option.
+You can stay in your home as long as you pay property taxes and insurance.
+How much you can borrow depends on the youngest borrower's age, current interest rates, and home value.

 Assisted living vs. in-home care